-Best Hikes in Huron-Manistee National Forests (MI)
+Huron-Manistee National Forests Overview

 Lying between the shores of Lake Michigan and Lake Huron in the northern half of the Lower Peninsula of Michigan, the nearly one-million-acre Huron-Manistee National Forests are located in a transition zone between forested lands to the north and agricultural lands to the south.
-The forests contain rare ecological features, such as dry sand prairie remnants, coastal marshlands, dunes, oak savannahs, fens, bogs and marshes.
+The forests contain rare ecological features, such as dry sand prairie remnants, coastal marshlands, dunes, oak savannas, fens, bogs and marshes.
 The Forests offer year-around motorized and non-motorized recreation opportunities.
 Most popular are the trails and campgrounds along four nationally designated Wild and Scenic Rivers such as the Pine, Manistee, Au Sable and Pere Marquette.
 Read below for the best hikes in Huron-Manistee National Forests.
-Official Website.

-Nearest Metro AreaGrand Rapids, MI
+Nearest Metro Area | Grand Rapids, MI |

 (*** = Best hikes in Huron-Manistee National Forests)